Chapter 22: The Cave and Spring of the Elven King

 “Keep looking,” Oberon said.
 “There are further lessons here for you, Heidi.
 Keep looking.”

 My eyes in the moon water blinked as I did.
 Then, I moved into their depths within the watery mirror and I saw more stars, galaxies, and the movement of the heavens above the earth.
-“I see stars in my eyes,” I said.
-“I see the movement of the universe within my spirit and all that is outside of myself is within.
-All that is within myself is without.
+“I see the stars dancing in my eyes,” I said.
+“The universe moves within my spirit and all that is within myself is without.
 Reality is far more interconnected than what I have allowed myself to believe.”

 “This interconnectedness is one of the great mysteries of the universe and how I tell the future to those who seek my wisdom,” Oberon said.
 “I do not gaze at the actual heavens or at the bodies of those in front of me, I look beyond simple forms into the movement of the stars within their spirit.
 Though others have claimed that these celestial motions are too subtle or imprecise to measure, I have found if you are just patient, patterns are revealed to you in time.”
 Oberon rose from his stone chair and pointed at the wall where he had a drawing of the Tree of Life hewn into the rock’s face.
-“I think that you have learned some of these patterns in your own studies with the qabalah and your visionary work.”
+“I think that you have learned some of these patterns in your own studies with the maps of creation and your visionary work.”

-“Now, Child of Man, you will answer the question that I have for you since I have shared some of my secrets with you,” Oberon said.
-He seated himself again in front of me in the stone chair and placed his folded hands upon his lap.
+“It is good that you recognize the contributions of those you meet in the myriad worlds.
+Gratitude is a bridge-building virtue that invites other spirits to share more of their essential natures for the benefit of all.
+Now, Child of Man, you will answer the question that I have for you since I have shared some of my secrets with you,” Oberon said.
+He seated himself again in the stone chair and placed his folded hands upon his lap.
 “Who was it who taught you how to walk the inner worlds?” he said.
 “Who was your teacher?”

-“I read many books about the art of going into trance,” I said.
-“Their instructions were as child’s play to me because I found the practice as easy as breathing.
-I do not know why but I seem to have an innate talent for it.”
+“I read many books about the art of going into trance and mind-clearing exercises like meditation or visualization,” I said.
+“Their instructions were like child’s play to me because I found the practices as easy as breathing.
+I seem to have an innate talent for it.”

-“Impossible that you could reach this place with a few books on the subject,” the elf said, looking mildly irritated.
+“I find it highly improbable that you could reach this place with a few books on the subject and some deep breathing,” the elf said, looking mildly irritated.
 “You cannot lie to me, not in my place of power, so don’t try to protect your teacher.
 I will not harm them, whoever they are.
 But I must know, who taught you the secret of opening the gates?”

 “Gaze into my eyes and answer me one last time,” the elf said.
 “I need to know the truth of your ability and I believe you when you say you improvised upon the work of others.
 I am most curious to know where this improvisation came from.”
 Oberon took my face between his hands and drew my eyes close to his hazel ones.
 His eyes began to take up all of my vision like I was gazing into the water mirror cupped in my hands again.
-“Who is your master, Heidi?”
+“Who is the source of your inspiration, Heidi?”

 “I’m sorry if I have angered you,” I said.
-“I only came here to know the nature of this place and you.
-Any secrets I discover will be used for the benefit and evolution of any who desire to make the world a better place through their own spiritual development.
-Through self knowledge and unconditional love, I believe we can change the worlds, all of them.”
+“I came to this world to learn the true nature of this place, myself and you.
+Any secrets I discover will be used for the benefit and evolution of any who desire their own spiritual development.
+Through self knowledge and unconditional love, I believe we can change the worlds for the better, all of them.”

-“If they are interested and willing, I will share what I have learned,” I said.
-“I am not a judge of the heart of others, only my own.
+“I will share what I have learned with those who seek it,” I said.
+“I am not a judge of the hearts of others, only my own.
 I cannot control what they do with the knowledge and wisdom given to them, only what I do with it.
-I can only speak for myself, Oberon.
+I choose to believe only those who have the desire to make the worlds a better place for the good of all will find understanding in the messages I share.
+Otherwise, the stories will be like dreams from beyond whose spirit-changing symbolism remains veiled to ill-intentioned minds and hearts.
 Why do you ask?”

 From somewhere in the room, Oberon produced a wooden covering and slammed it down over the spring, covering the moon’s reflection.
-“Then they will come here and ask their pointless questions of me,” he said, anger flooding his tone.
+“They will come here and ask their pointless questions of me,” he said, anger flooding his tone.
 “Who will answer my questions, Heidi?
 Who will instruct me that I may better myself?
-I despise mortals and their endless longings for knowledge of futures that are as short as a grasshopper’s span and as meaningless.”
+I despise mortals and their endless longing for knowledge of futures that are as short as a grasshopper’s span and as meaningless.”
 The elf ran from the cavern as speedily as a leaf upon the breeze and was gone.

 I found myself in the presence of the bright light that I had seen before and it emanated from a beautiful elf who glowed with an inner brilliance, illuminating the glade with her presence.
 Next to this being, I beheld a spirit wrapped in shadow.
 “Hail, Great Ones,” I said and bowed my head in respect.
 “Forgive my intrusion.
 I was a forest mist and suddenly I am not.”